Diego Baldenweg with Nora Baldenweg and Lionel Baldenweg: Style

 Diego Baldenweg, Lionel Baldenweg, and Nora Baldenweg's musical range moves within classic orchestral, subtle electronics and lyrical/non-lyrical vocals.
 Their production company logo depicts a "wheelie" garbage bin, and its name puns on Greta Garbo and a Garbo which is an Australian slang term for waste collector.

 Recognition

-They were the first Swiss composers to be nominated for the World Soundtrack Awards in 2019 (Public Choice) and 2024 (Discovery of the Year and Public Choice) and to be nominated twice for "Score of the Year" at the Movie Music UK Awards in 2019 and 2024.
+They were the first Swiss composers to be nominated for their film music at the World Soundtrack Awards in 2019 (Public Choice) and 2024 (Discovery of the Year and Public Choice) and to be nominated twice for "Score of the Year" at the Movie Music UK Awards in 2019 and 2024..
+In 2025 Diego Baldenweg became the first Swiss composer ever to be invited to join the Academy of Motion Picture Arts and Sciences.

 They were the second Australian composers ever (besides Nick Cave / Warren Ellis) to be nominated for the World Soundtrack Awards (Discovery of the Year and Public Choice) in 2024.

 Members

 Besides her career in music, Nora Baldenweg simultaneously held positions in fashion publishing as editor-at-large/Paris director (Russh), editor-at-large/Paris director/senior editor (Indie), editor-at-large/fashion features director (Material Girl) and was a contributing writer for Vogue Taiwan, Nylon, Dazed Digital and Wallpaper.

 In May 2014 she relaunched the Paris-based magazine Modzik as editor-in-chief.
 In May 2017 she became editor-in-chief of UK-based magazine Lula.
 Since 2017 she works as a creative director (fashion) for various brands.